oleitao/ai-dev-tools-zoomcamp/cohorts/2025/02-end-to-end/code/README.md

-# Coding Interview Platform

-This folder contains the end‑to‑end coding interview application for the Week 2 homework.
+This folder contains the end‑to‑end coding application for the Week 2 homework.

 Currently only the backend (API + WebSocket server) is implemented in `server/`.
 The frontend will be added later.